Abuzarr123/mobile-app/README.md

 - Haptic feedback (used on buttons duing login/sign up)

 Future Work
-- In the future I would like to add a analytics page where the user could you see trends in their calories over periods of time.
+- In the future the analytics page has more information on such as trends for the specific user.
 - maybe add some goals for the user
 - add support for different languages
 - deploy the app to the google playstore